segmentio/segment-docs/src/connections/destinations/catalog/mailchimp/index.md

 ### Recording userId

-If you send a `userId` in your `.identify()` call, we will attach it as Mailchimp's semantic `unique_email_id` for that user.
-This is a read-only unique identifier for that email across all of Mailchimp.
+To record a userId in Mailchimp, you must pass the userID as a trait on your `identify()` calls.
+We do not automatically map userId as a property.

 ### Overriding List ID (Also now referred to as Audience ID)